ancwrd1/snx-rs/README.md

 * IPSec tunnel via Linux native kernel XFRM interface
 * Store passwords in the keychain using Secret Service API

+## Limitations

+* Certificate enrollment and renewal is not supported

 ## System Requirements

 * A recent Linux distribution with kernel version 4.19 or higher.
 For the IPSec tunnel, the IPv6 protocol must be enabled in the kernel.